Autism – just the word causes panic in parents everywhere.

 Because the thyroid is necessary for maintaining health, it is critical for it to function properly.

-To learn more about how environmental toxins are masking thyroid malfunction, and how thyroid malfunction can be treated, check out NICABM’s teleseminar series: Clinical Applications of Mind-Body Medicine: New Thinking about Stress and the Remarkable Power of Psychoneuroimmunology.
+To learn more about how environmental toxins are masking thyroid malfunction, and how thyroid malfunction can be treated, check our courses on Mind/Body.

 In the meantime, I welcome your thoughts on the causes of autism.